One lasting change from the pandemic?

 It might be tempting to hit snooze and sleep in when your office is under the same roof as your bed.
 Consider creating your own “commute” before and after work, and use that time walking or biking around your neighborhood.
 This will help create a sense of routine in your day, contributing to better work/life boundaries.
 Incorporating a few walks throughout the day can help clear your mind and sustain your productivity.

-Schedule virtual lunches and coffee hangs with coworkers.
+Schedule virtual lunches with coworkers while working remote.